 MEDIEVAL LANDS - INTRODUCTION

-Medieval Lands is a major on-going European medieval history project, the second edition of which is now being launched here on the website of the Foundation for Medieval Genealogy.
+Medieval Lands is an on-going European medieval history project which was started in 2006.
+The third edition is now available here on the website of the Foundation for Medieval Genealogy.

 In this work, the families of rulers and nobility in more than 180 geographical and political entities in medieval Europe, North Africa and western Asia are being reconstructed from scratch.
-Outline tables on royal and noble families presented in published secondary works, such as the Europäische Stammtafeln series, have provided the basic informational framework into which information from primary sources has been incorporated.
+Outline tables on royal and noble families presented in published secondary works, such as the Europäische Stammtafeln series, have provided the basic informational framework into which data from primary sources has been incorporated.
 The ultimate objective is to verify and correct all secondary source data against primary source material and supplement it with accurate historical background information.
-The project is still on-going, but the eventual result will be a complete encyclopaedia of accurate and reliable historical information which will be of benefit to all medieval historians, professional and amateur.
+The project is on-going, but the eventual result will be a complete encyclopaedia of accurate and reliable historical information which will benefit all medieval historians, professional and amateur.

-Medieval Lands represents a major new approach to the presentation of royal and noble families, and the historical context in which they lived.
+Medieval Lands represents a new approach to the presentation of royal and noble families, and the historical context in which they lived.
 Most existing published works in the field have two important drawbacks.
-Firstly, the information, even if the genealogies are complete, is usually limited to dates and outlines of relationships.
-Secondly, there is a tendency to copy information from previously published secondary works without adequate verification against primary sources.
-This has resulted in connections which started life as speculative being transformed into apparent certainty, and the perpetuation of errors.
+Firstly, the information, even if complete, is usually limited to dates and outline relationships.
+Secondly, information is copied from previously published secondary works without adequate verification against primary sources: connections which started life as speculative have been transformed into apparent certainty and errors perpetuated.
 The problems are understandable.
 In the case of works published in traditional printed format, there is insufficient space to record more than basic information.
-So far as verification of data is concerned, the task is monumental, if attempted on a Europe-wide scale, and until now has only been attempted by specialist works dealing with specific families or precise geographic locations.
+So far as verification of data is concerned, the task is monumental if attempted on a Europe-wide scale and until now has only been tackled by specialist works dealing with specific families or precise geographic locations.